pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.8.md

 # Migrating to 1.8

-Update your code to make use of the new capabilities of the ``Reducer(state:action:)`` macro, including automatic synthesis of requirements for destination reducers and path reducers.
+Update your code to make use of the new capabilities of the ``Reducer(state:action:)`` macro, including automatic fulfillment of requirements for destination reducers and path reducers.

 ## Overview